gabrielemarino-gm/Search-Engine-MIRCV/README.md

     -   `-in <trec_eval_local_path>`: the path of the local Trec-Eval tool.
 DEFAULT: take the path from the config file.
     -   `-out <outpath_for_results>`: the path of the output file with the file txt to give in input to Trec-Eval tool.
 DEFAULT: data/trec-eval/resultsTrecEval.txt
     -   `-y`: choose the year of the Trec-Eval tool.
 2020 or 2019.
 DEFAULT: 2020.

-## System Setup for Query Handler

--   When prompted, choose between disjunctive and conjunctive mode.
--   Select the algorithm (DAAT or MaxScore) for the query.
--   Choose the scoring function (TF-IDF or BM25).
--   Set the value of k for the top-k documents.

 ## Exiting the Application